Kainmueller-Lab/aqqua/faq.md

 <details>
 <summary><strong>My data is on EcoTaxa, how can I share it with you?</strong></summary>
 Please fill in the <a href="https://survey.hifis.dkfz.de/398984?lang=en">Data Sharing Form</a> and also provide view access to the aqqua@geomar.de user on EcoTaxa.
 This enables us to download your data.
-We will inform you once we downloaded your data.
-You can revoke the access anytime, if you would like/need to.
+We will inform you once we have downloaded your data, so that you can revoke access, if you would like to.
 </details>

 <details>